-Other areas include a white garden, a vegetable garden and herbaceous borders that draw one down to a circular seating area, where the full glory of the view can be appreciated.
-This has now become a favourite spot to sit in the summer.
+Running parallel to the pond garden is an herbaceous walk, which culminates in a circular lawn from where the full glory of the sweeping vista can be fully appreciated.
+Naturally, this has become a favourite spot to sit in the summer months.